zoomla/bootstrap/site/content/docs/4.3/migration.md

 ## Components

+- Unified `padding` values for cards, dropdowns, list groups, and modals to be based on our `$spacer` variable.

 ### Disabled states

 - Disabled states of the buttons, close button, pagination link & form range now have `pointer-events: none` added.
 This simplifies our codebase and makes it easier to override active states in CSS. [#29296](https://github.com/twbs/bootstrap/pull/29296).